mellowcf/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+HTML that introduces meaning to the web page rather than just presentation.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Compared to display: inline, the major difference is that display: inline-block allows to set a width and height on the element.
+Also, with display: inline-block, the top and bottom margins/paddings are respected, but with display: inline they are not.
+Compared to display: block, the major difference is that display: inline-block does not add a line-break after the element, so the element can sit next to other elements.

 3. What are the 4 areas of the box model?

+the content edge, padding edge, border edge, and margin edge.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+When using the property align-items: center the axis you are using is the cross axis.

 5. Explain why git is valuable to a team of developers.

+Git performs very strongly and reliably when compared to other version control systems.
+New code changes can be easily commited, version branches can be effortlessly compared and merged, and code can also be optimized to perform better.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.